 Why people submit fake utility bills

-Submitting fake utility bills to landlords during the tenant screening process is a form of deception that some people might use for numerous reasons.
+Submitting fake utility bills to landlords during the tenant screening process is a form of deception that some individuals may use for various reasons.
 Here are six reasons to consider:

 2. Creditworthiness.
 Utility bills are often used to show a history of on-time payments.
 If an applicant has poor credit or a history of late payments, they may submit fake utility bills to give the impression that they’re financially responsible.

 3. Income Verification.
-In some situations, utility bills might be used to verify income or employment indirectly.
+In certain situations, utility bills can be used to indirectly verify income or employment.
 A fake bill might be used to support false claims about income or financial stability.

 4. Avoiding Background Checks.
-Some prospective renters may fake utility bills to avoid background checks or to conceal their true identity – this is especially true if they have an eviction history, poor rental references, or criminal history.
+Some prospective renters may falsify utility bills to evade background checks or conceal their true identity – this is especially true if they have an eviction history, poor rental references, or a criminal record.

 5. Rental Requirements.
 Some property managers require renters to provide utility bills to verify that they’ve successfully maintained a household in the past.
 If an individual has not rented before or does not meet this requirement, they might turn to creating fake utility bills.